KeziaSaahene/food-production-impact-analysis/README.md

 Identified rows containing missing values
 Created a map linking each food product to the columns where values were missing

-- Imputation Strategy
+- Imputation Strategy:
-- For some food products, missing values were **manually filled in using reference data from *Our World in Data***
+  For some food products, missing values were **manually filled in using reference data from *Our World in Data***

 - Remaining numeric gaps were handled using **KNN Imputation (k=5)** with scaled features Standardized numeric data with StandardScaler